 The AV1 compression technology for image results in the AVIF format.

-Open Source and Royalty-Free: AV1 adopts a royalty-free licensing model, making it more accessible for broader applications.
+AV1 adopts a royalty-free licensing model, making it more accessible for broader applications.
 On the other hand, HEVC comes with patent licensing fees and implementation complexities.
 This has made HEVC less suitable for free and open-source projects due to its licensing issues.

-Hardware Manufacturers that Support AV1
+Hardware Support for AV1 Codec

 The three major hardware manufacturers readily support AV1 decoding.
 Intel Arc handles AV1 video decoding with ease; both 4K and 8K playback are quite smooth.
 NVIDIA RTX 4090/4080 is equipped with dual encoders, and performance is decent.
 For the AMD RX 6000 Series, the performance is subpar, possibly due to outdated architecture.